Bestseller (TV series)

-Bestseller is an Indian Hindi-language psychological new-age suspense thriller web series based on Ravi Subramanian's 2015 novel The Bestseller She Wrote.
+Bestseller is an Indian Hindi-language streaming television series based on Ravi Subramanian's 2015 novel The Bestseller She Wrote.
 It is written by Anvita Dutt, along with Althea Kaushal, directed by Mukul Abhayankar, and produced by Siddharth Malhotra under the Alchemy Production LLP banner.
 Starring Mithun Chakraborty, Shruti Haasan, Arjan Bajwa, Gauhar Khan, Sonalee Kulkarni and Satyajeet Dubey in main roles, the series premiered on Amazon Prime Video on 18 February 2022.